bohdanmartines/bohdanmartines.github.io/_posts/2026-01-10-webchat-application-demo.md

 ## Running the Application

-Frist of all, let's start our application.
+First of all, let's start our application.
 Once you clone the repository, you can easily start WebChat using Docker with a single command!
 Here's how to get started: